 Checking in to see just exactly how much headway you’ve made on credit improvement can boost your motivation.
 If you’re doing everything right, you should see steady progress.

 If, on the other hand, you don’t see steady progress, you may need to review your Credit Sesame dashboard to find out what’s holding your score down and what steps you need to take to address it.
 Don’t be hard on yourself if you don’t fully understand how the many different credit score factors affect your score.
 We’re here to help you learn.

-Credit Sesame assigns letter grades on your free credit report card to each of the major factors that affect your score.
+Credit Sesame assigns letter grades on your free credit report to each of the major factors that affect your score.
 If you’ve got an A for Payment History but a D for Credit Usage, you know that you’re doing great paying your bills but need to pay down your debt.
 Likewise, if your Credit Age is C, you should avoid applying for new accounts and leave your existing accounts open to age.

 Here are some things you can keep an eye on using Credit Sesame’s personalized tools: